Meet John Doe (1941)

 John asks Ann if indeed she wrote Norton's speech and she admits it.
 John then confronts Norton and all at his party.
 John threatens to thwart his efforts.
 Norton accuses John of being the fake, not him.
 Norton threatens to reveal such if he talks.
 Aghast that Norton would kill the John Doe movement to protect his own interests, John is furious with all of them.
 He tells them off with passion, impressing Ann and the STAFF, who overhear.
 John feels that the movement is far too powerful for Norton and his cronies to stop.

 Norton wants John stopped before he can blow the whistle at the huge gathering that has now formed at a public arena.
-Ann catches up with John, trying to explain, telling him that she didn't know what Norton and his people were dong.
-John doesn't believe her and doesn't allow her to accompany him in his cab.
+Ann catches up with John, trying to explain, telling him that she didn't know what Norton and his people were doing.
+John doesn't believe her and won't allow her to accompany him in his cab.

 John shows up at the event as a huge CROWD stands in the rain singing the National Anthem.
 A PRIEST introduces John.
 Before he can speak, Norton has published a report that John Doe is a fake.
 Norton's TROOPERS storm the event as John tries to get the mob's attention and speak.
 With John subdued, Norton takes the mike and accuses him of being a fraud.
 As John tries to speak, the Troopers cut the mike cords.
 Ann listens on the radio as the mob becomes unruly.
 John returns to his place beneath a bridge with The Colonel.

 Indeed, John shows up, a letter in his hand addressed to the admirers he feels he let down.
-He's about to jump when Norton steps from the shadows with this MEN, telling him that if he jumps the mayor has been instructed to remove his i.d. and thus his suicide will be for nothing.
+He's about to jump when Norton steps from the shadows with this MEN, telling him that if he jumps the mayor has been instructed to remove his ID, and thus his suicide will be for nothing.
 But John tells him he's already mailed a copy of the letter elsewhere.
 John's glad they're here.
 He tells Norton that the movement that they killed will be born all over again.
-Ann shows up as he's about to mump, begging him not to do it.
-She insists they can start it over again together.
-His followers agree.
-John and Ann walk away.
-Connell gets in the last word with a thwarted Norton.
+Ann shows up as he's about to jump, begging him not to do it.
+She insists they can start it over again together; his followers agree.
+John and Ann walk away, and Connell gets in the last word with a thwarted Norton.